ivanmirandaortega/project-2/README.md

 A platform to share your thoughts.

 This web app allows a user to log in through Google OAuth and post/edit what ever is on their mind.
-Authorised users can reply and delete their replies to each other user's thoughts.
+Authorized users can reply and delete their replies to each other user's thoughts.

 ## Screenshots: